 Basic earnings (loss) per share is computed by dividing earnings (loss) by the weighted average number of shares of common stock outstanding during the period.
-Diluted net earnings (loss) per share is computed by dividing net earnings (loss) per share by the weighted average number of shares outstanding, plus, any potentially dilutive shares outstanding during the period.
-For the three months ended March 31, 2024 and 2023, basic and diluted earnings (loss) per share were the same, since there were no potentially dilutive securities outstanding.
+Diluted earnings (loss) per share is computed by dividing earnings (loss) per share by the weighted average number of shares outstanding, plus, any potentially dilutive shares outstanding during the period.
+For the three months ended March 31, 2025 and 2024, basic and diluted earnings (loss) per share were the same, since there were no potentially dilutive securities outstanding.